Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 #### Using BioStrings with real data

-Lets explore some BioStrings functionality using a some real coding sequences for a marine sponge organism native to the Great Barrier Reef,  *Amphimedon queenslandica* downloaded from NCBI (RefSeq ID:NC_008944.1)[https://www.ncbi.nlm.nih.gov/genome/2698]. *A.queenslandica* is described on the NCBI Genome webpage as:
+Lets explore some BioStrings functionality using a some real coding sequences for a marine sponge organism native to the Great Barrier Reef,  *Amphimedon queenslandica* downloaded from NCBI [RefSeq ID:NC_008944.1](https://www.ncbi.nlm.nih.gov/genome/2698).

+*A.queenslandica* is described on the NCBI Genome webpage as:
-` ""This species exemplifies many sessile and sedentary marine invertebrates (e.g., corals, ascidians, bryozoans): They disperse during a planktonic larval phase, settle in the vicinity of conspecifics, ward off potential competitors (including incompatible genotypes), and ensure that brooded eggs are fertilized by conspecific sperm."" `
+> *"This species exemplifies many sessile and sedentary marine invertebrates (e.g., corals, ascidians, bryozoans): They disperse during a planktonic larval phase, settle in the vicinity of conspecifics, ward off potential competitors (including incompatible genotypes), and ensure that brooded eggs are fertilized by conspecific sperm."*

 ![](../figures/Amphimedon_queenslandica_adult.png)
 Image source: [Wikipedia](https://en.wikipedia.org/wiki/Amphimedon_queenslandica)